gabrielelana/vim-markdown/README.md

 # Documentation
-I would use this section ultil I have a proper documentation for this plugin
+I would use this section until I have a proper documentation for this plugin

 ## Motions
 * `]]` start of the next header